samueltuki/password-generator/README.md

  # Password Generator

  ## Description
- This Javascript code if for a password generator application using input by the user to determine the following;
+ This Javascript code is for a password generator application using input by the user to determine the following;

 * Generate a password when the button is clicked
   * Present a series of prompts for password criteria